ZainebBaber/Real-Time-Face-Mask-Detection/README.md

 - Real-time webcam detection with bounding boxes
 - Export models to **ONNX** or **PyTorch** for efficient inference
 - FastAPI + WebSocket backend for streaming video to frontend
+- Alerts for unmasked faces and intruder detection
+- AI summary statistics displayed in a prominent, readable UI
 - Lightweight repo (ignores large dataset images)

 ---